jfinkhaeuser/collapsium-config/README.md

 - Given a main configuration file `foo.yml` to load, also loads `foo-local.yml` if that exists, and merges it's contents recursively into the main configuration.
+- Pathed access to configuration variables.
 - Using the special `extends` configuration key, allows a configuration Hash to include all values from other configuration Hash(es).
 - Using the special, top-level `include` configuration key, allows a configuration file to be split into multiple included files.
 - As of `v0.2`, configuration files are [ERB templates](http://ruby-doc.org/stdlib-2.3.1/libdoc/erb/rdoc/ERB.html).
   Do your templating stuff as you'd usually do it.
+- Allows overriding of configuration values from the environment.

 # Basic Usage